-Together we shall see how to face the challenges and how we can work out the problems,” he added.
 Fr.
-Achilles, a soft-spoken priest also said that he loves calm and quiet places and he was so happy being at Namungongo Novitiate.
-He added that he did not expect to be the head of the Uganda province since he never thought about it.
-He said that since his ordination in August 1997, he did not work in Uganda.
+Achilles Kiwanuka, a soft-spoken priest did not expect to be the head of the Uganda province since he never thought about it.
+Since his ordination in August 1997, he did not work in Uganda.
 He went to Egypt instead after his trip to Khartoum failed.
 Fr.
 Achilles was told to go and begin his missionary work in an Arab speaking country and Sudan was the country he was supposed to work in.

-In 1997, the diplomatic relations between Kampala and Khartoum were not good, so, he was denied a visa to Khartoum.
-Thus, his Superior asked him to go to Egypt to study Arabic and he echoes that the life in Egypt was not easy for him and thus studied Arabic for one year.
-In 1998, Fr.
+He was denied a visa to Khartoum when the diplomatic relations between Kampala and Khartoum deteriorated In 1997 and his Superior asked him to go to Egypt to study Arabic.
+Life in Egypt was not easy for him and so he studied Arabic for one year and in 1998, Fr.
 Achilles was asked to go to the Pontifical Institute of Islamic Studies; there he did his Master’s Degree in Arabic and Islamic studies.
 While in Egypt, he worked with the Sudanese refugees in Cairo for seven years, in the internally displaced camp in Cairo.
 He taught the Sudanese Refugees Islamic studies and history and also worked at Sacred Heart Parish where the refugees were based.

 Although in 1975, his entire family moved back to Masaka their ancestral home, his parents would commute between Masaka and Mpigi.
 He continued with his education in Masaka.
 He was already in Primary three since he had done his first two years of Primary in Ssennyomo village.
 In Primary three he was registered in Ndegeya primary school, which was 2.5 Kms from his home.
 Fr.
 Achilles says he remembers running to school every morning, returning home for lunch and running back every after lunch.
 His life changed to another lane, after a visit from his father’s friend who worked at the Ministry of Education at that time.